Eclipse-04/Project-Scrap/README.md

 ![image](https://github.com/EclipseTheOldOne/Project-Scrap/blob/main/sprites/githob/Industrial_banner.png?raw=true)
-# Industrial : A Mindustry mod.
+# Project Scrap : A Mindustry mod.
   Well, its a *work in progress*.
 It currently adds a few miscellaneous items, units, and its own reconstructers.
 <br /> Click on the releases tab to manually download, or download from the in-game mod browser.
 <br />It could be fun, ill leave the judgment of whether or not it is fun to you.
 If you find any issues, please open a issue.